ansys/pysam-sysml2/README.rst

 Overview
 ========

-PySam provides a Python scripting interface for SysML2 models.
-You can load models from any SysML2 tools who provide an implementation of the standard API.
-The loaded model is mapped into Python object.
-So you can manipulate models, browse through them, edit them, and push the modification inside your modeling tool.
+PySam SysML2 provides a Python scripting interface for SysML2 models.
+It loads models from any SysML2 tool that implements the standard API.
+The loaded model maps into a Python object, allowing you to manipulate, browse, and edit it.
+You can then push modifications back to your modeling tool.

-This library intends to work first with `SAM <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_, the SysML2 modeling tool of Ansys.
+PySam SysML2 works with the Ansys SysML2 modeling tool, `Ansys System Architecture Modeler (SAM) <https://www.ansys.com/products/connect/ansys-system-architecture-modeler>`_.

 Prerequisites
 =============

-PySam SysML2 requires `Python <https://www.python.org/downloads/>`_  with at least the 3.10 version installed.
+PySam SysML2 requires `Python <https://www.python.org/downloads/>`_ 3.10 or later.

 Documentation
 =============

-There are four different parts in our web documentation:

-1. `Getting started`_.
-The Getting Started section provides all the necessary information to install the `pysam-sysml2` library.
-It also includes a quick tutorial to help you set up your PySam project, along with everything required to load and initialize a project properly.

-2. `User guide`_.
+The PySam SysML2 documentation includes four sections:

+- `Getting started`_: Shows how to install PySam SysML2 and set up a project, including loading and initializing it.
-The User Guide offers step-by-step instructions on how to interact with your project and model — from loading your model to writing data into it.
-It also explains how to access and retrieve the necessary elements to effectively manipulate and navigate your project.
+- `User guide`_: Explains how to interact with your project and model, from loading your model to writing data into it.
+This section also explains how to access and retrieve elements to manipulate and navigate your project.

-3. `Documentation`_.
-The Documentation section presents a detailed overview of the key classes and methods that power the `pysam-sysml2` library.
-Each component is fully documented to help you understand its purpose.

-4. `Examples`_.
+- `API reference`_: Describes PySam SysML2 functions, classes, and methods to help you use it effectively.
-The Examples section provides practical code snippets and complete scripts demonstrating how to use the library in various scenarios.
-These examples illustrate how to access, and modify your project, and serve as a reference for common use cases.
+- `Examples`_: Provides code snippets and scripts that demonstrate how to use the library in various scenarios.
+This section also shows how to access and modify your project and serves as references for common use cases.

 License
 =======

-The license of the PySam SysML2 project is MIT.
+The PySam SysML2 project uses the MIT license.
 Read the full text of the license in the `MIT <https://opensource.org/licenses/MIT/>`_ file.

 .. _getting started: ...
 .. _user guide: ...